PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
 3. Audit
-   `_optimize_transpose_unary_transpose_reshape_expanddims_transpose_nhwc_chains`
+   `_optimize_transpose_squeeze_unary_expanddims_transpose_nhwc_fanout_bypass_chains`
    as the next adjacent bounded Conv1D-shim variant.
-Preserve its intermediate rank-four permutation, Reshape/ExpandDims axis rewrite, fan-out bridge, operator identities, metadata, pruning, and statistics before extending the shared owner.
+Preserve the NCHW side branch and bypass only the NHWC wrapper branch before extending the shared indexed owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.